DarkPhotonBeam/photon-generator/README.md

 ## Usage
 ### Example Folder structure

+- .
+- pages/
   - index.html
   - meta.json
   - blog/
     - first-post/
       - first-post.md
       - meta.json
     - second-post/
       - foo.html
     - whatever/
       - idontcare.md
   - about/
     - aboutme.html
     - meta.json
     - style.css
   - assets/
     - portrait.jpg

 Each folder represents a route.
 A folder can have at max one .html or .md file which describes the body of that route. meta.json is for metadata.
-All media like pictures should be stored in the assets/ folder.
+All media like pictures should be stored in the assets/ folder. pages/ is your root folder, i.e. "index.html". pages/ cannot be renamed, photon-generator searches for a pages/ directory on execution.

 ### Example meta.json